marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/04.AWS-Setup/README.md

 #### Disable in Chrome

-1. Click on the Lock next to the address bar
+1. Click on the Warning next to the address bar
 2. Click on "Site settings"
 3. Search for the permission "Insecure content" and set the value to `allow`